Carer Payment (CP) carer is absent 009-06030020

 Carer is absent

-Carers can participate in paid employment, self-employment, voluntary work, education or training activities and still qualify for CP as long as the total time the carer is not providing constant care (including travel time) does not exceed 25 hours per week.
-Carers may participate in more than 1 activity.
+Carers can participate in paid work, including self-employment still qualify for CP as long as the total time the carer is not providing constant care does not exceed 100 hours in a 4 week period.

 Temporary Cessation of Care (TCC)